HJBerwick/HJBerwick.github.io/_posts/2024-05-24-association-rule-learning.md

 We also saw some strong relationships between different French wines, which again is extremely useful for category managers who are thinking about the best way to lay out the products.
 Having sections by country, rather than necessarily by type, might make it easier for customers to find what they are after.

 Another interesting association is between products labelled "small".
-At this point, we don't know exactly what that means, but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight.
+At this point, we don't know exactly what that means, but it is certainly something to take back to the client as they may be able to make more sense of it and turn it into an actionable insight.

 We propose to also build a "search engine" for category managers where they can look up products by keyword in the product association table.